 - Misaligned rebrands: A rebrand that looks good but doesn’t align with company values will struggle to gain traction.
 You need to ensure your new branding aligns with your business’s “why” or why you do what you do.

 Complete this rebranding checklist with ease

 You’ve got the rebranding checklist, but do you have the time to implement it?
-With our award-winning team of marketing experts, we can help your company plan, implement, and measure its rebrand, saving you the time and headaches that come with rebrands.
+With our award-winning team of marketing experts, we can help your company plan, implement, and measure its rebrand, from website redesign to promotion across multiple marketing channels, saving you the time and headaches that come with rebrands.
 Learn more by contacting us today!

 - How to Use This Rebranding Checklist

 - 4. Update Your Online Presence